SupeRuier/awesome-active-learning/README.md

 ## Advanced Problem Settings

+There are many variants of machine learning problem settings.
-Under these problem settings, there are also other dimensions.
+Under these problem settings, AL could be further applied.

 - [Multi-class active learning](subfields/MCAL.md): In a classification task, each instance has one label from several possible classes.
 - [Multi-label active learning](subfields/MLAL.md): In a classification task, each instance has multiple labels.